m1010j/boolean-logic/README.md

 # `boolean-logic`

-## A lightweight package for evaluating formulas of sentential logic
+## A lightweight package for evaluating formulas of Boolean logic

 ### Overview